slimgroup/JOLI.jl/README.md

 by operators.
 JOLI also has the functionality that allows easily to switch precision of computations using global type definitions.

-Contrary to other BLAS-like Julia packages, JOLI operators act on matrices as if those were column-wise collections of vectors.
+Contrary to other linear-operators Julia packages, JOLI operators act on matrices as if those were column-wise collections of vectors.
 I.e.
 JOLI operator does not treat explicit matrix on left side of '*' as another operator, and will act on it immediately.
 Such behaviour